FOR PHYSICAL AND MENTAL HEALTH

 Active Rest

 There are several things you can do on your rest days.
-If your muscles are tight and if you can feel knots, maybe schedule yourself a massage.
-If you want to improve flexibility, join a yoga class on your rest days.
-If you just need to relax your mind and your muscles, a nice long walk may be all you need.
+If your muscles are tight or if you can feel knots, it may be time to schedule a deep tissue massage.
+If you want to improve flexibility, you can go through a stretching routine or better yet, sign up for a yoga class.
+If you just need to relax your mind and your muscles, a nice long walk or a swedish massage may do the trick.
 Walking can definitely relieve some stress and/or anxiety.
-In fact, click on the image below to read about all the stress relieving benefits of walking.
+Click on the image below to read more about the benefits of exercise and stress relief.

 stress relief at pfta schools